Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 A secondary constructor describes an alternative way of creating a class instance and has only regular constructor parameters.
 If a class has a primary constructor, any secondary constructor must delegate to either the primary constructor or to another secondary constructor via `this(...)`.

-If a class does not have a primary constructor, its secondary constructors must delegate to either the superclass constructor via `super(...)` (if the superclass is available in the supertype specifier list) or to another secondary constructor via `this(...)`.
+If a class does not have a primary constructor, its secondary constructors must delegate to either the superclass constructor via `super(...)` (if the superclass is present in the supertype specifier list) or to another secondary constructor via `this(...)`.
 If the only superclass is `Any`, delegation is optional.

 In all cases, it is forbidden if two or more secondary constructors form a delegation loop.